 CPD has 226 holdings, with Canadian preferreds that include rate-reset preferred shares, retractable preferred shares, perpetual preferred shares, and floating-rate preferred shares.

 If you want to get some experience in the Canadian stock market and build a diversified portfolio of Canadian preferred shares, this ETF should be at the top of your list.
 Not to mention, it’s a great way for you to spread your passive income sources to other categories than government bonds and GICs.
+Also, many portfolios will profit from investing in silver-focused stocks and ETFs.

 Also, the fund has specific criteria for preferred shares issued by companies as they must comply with its financing and capital conditions.
 Some of these shares are fixed and floating preferred shares, preferred shares with a callable or conversion feature, and cumulative/non-cumulative preferred shares.